0xadrii/audits/README.md

 # Audit Portfolio - 0xadrii

 ## About 0xadrii
-EVM security researcher and Lead Senior Watson at [Sherlock](https://audits.sherlock.xyz/watson/0xadrii).
-I have taken part in more than 50 audits, having audited all kinds of DeFi protocols (lending, stablecoins, omnichain, account abstraction...) and found vulnerabilities in live protocols, securing $3B+ in TVL.
+I’m an EVM security researcher, Lead Senior Watson at [Sherlock](https://audits.sherlock.xyz/watson/0xadrii) and Zenith auditor at [Code4rena](https://code4rena.com/zenith), with more than 3 years of experience working in the DeFi ecosystem as both developer and security researcher.
+I've conducted audits for a wide range of DeFi projects, including lending protocols, stablecoins, omnichain systems, and account abstraction, identifying vulnerabilities in top live protocols like Safe, Yearn, and Renzo.

+I began my blockchain journey as a developer for the NFT lending protocol Unlockd, where I led contract development and security efforts.
+This experience deepened my passion for smart contract security, and I quickly transitioned to focus on vulnerability research full time.

-Additionally, I contributed to [ERC6551](https://eips.ethereum.org/EIPS/eip-6551), a Non-fungible Token Bound Account standard.
+With a strong focus on lending and cross-chain protocols, as well as assembly-heavy implementations, I have contributed to important standards like [ERC6551](https://eips.ethereum.org/EIPS/eip-6551), a Non-fungible Token Bound Account standard, following an audit of its implementation.
+My deep low-level expertise includes leading security reviews for projects developed entirely in assembly.

 ## Request an audit
 For private audits or security consulting, please reach out on: